nirdeshdwa/anime_dcgan/README.md

                                  discriminator=discriminator)
 ```

-##**Define the training loop**
+## **Define the training loop**
->The training loop begins with generator receiving a random seed as input.
+>The training loop begins with the generator receiving a random seed as input.
 That seed is used to produce an image.
 The discriminator is then used to classify real images (drawn from the training set) and fakes images (produced by the generator).
 The loss is calculated for each of these models, and the gradients are used to update the generator and discriminator.

-> The train step function will be called iteratviely in the function, which creates noise vectors.
+> The train step function will be called iteratively in the function, which creates noise vectors.
 No of Vectors: BATCH_SIZE, Length of Vector: NOISE_DIM defined earlier.

->[Gradient Tape](https://www.pyimagesearch.com/2020/03/23/using-tensorflow-and-gradienttape-to-train-a-keras-model/) is a tensorlfow function for Automatic Differntiation.
+>[Gradient Tape](https://www.pyimagesearch.com/2020/03/23/using-tensorflow-and-gradienttape-to-train-a-keras-model/) is a TensorFlow function for Automatic Differentiation.

-##What is AD?
+## What is AD?

 * computer has primitive operations available (e.g. addition, multiplication, logarithm)
 * so every complicated function can be written as a composition of these primitive functions
 * each primitive function has a simple derivative
-* AD are a set of techniques using this logic of simple derivatives of composed functions Read this article
+* AD is a set of techniques using this logic of simple derivatives of composed functions Read this article

 **Tensorflow "records" all the operations executed inside the context of a tf.GradientTape onto to a "tape".
-Using that "tape" and the gradients associated with recorded operation, tensorflow computes the gradients of a "recorded" computation using reverse mode differentiaion**
+Using that "tape" and the gradients associated with the recorded operation, TensorFlow computes the gradients of a "recorded" computation using reverse mode differentiation**